 Wine enthusiasts, this one is for you!

-On Sunday, January 19th, winemaker Roman Roth hosted the Extraordinary Merlot Library Wine Dinner at Wölffer Kitchen in Sag Harbor.
+On Sunday, January 19th, winemaker Roman Roth hosted the Extraordinary Merlot Library Wine Dinner at Wölffer Kitchen Sag Harbor.
 The dinner began just after 6pm, giving guests time to mix and mingle, and meet the host.
 The Wine Dinner, which lasted for three hours, flew by as guests as swirled, sipped, relished in laughter and unique library of wine.
 Each glass, enticing, attractive and surprisingly distinctive through the years.

 The Extraordinary Library Merlot Wine Dinner included a 4-course meal prepared by Chef Michael Ronzino.